TritonSE/linters/README.md

 - Create a `settings.json` file inside it.
 - Copy the contents of [.vscode/settings.json](.vscode/settings.json) into your `settings.json` file.

+Note: different settings can also be applied to the backend and frontend by placing a `.vscode/settings.json` file in each of those directories instead of the root directory.
+This should not be necessary for most projects.

 ### ESLint and Prettier

 #### For Node.js Backends